w3c/editing/docs/EditContext/explainer.md

 let model = new EditModel(editContext, editContextInit.text, editContextInit.selectionStart, editContextInit.selectionEnd);
 let view = new EditView(editContext, model, editContainer);

-// Delegate focus to an EditContext when an "editable" part of the view is focused in the web app. editContainer.addEventListener("focus", () => editContext.focus());
 window.requestAnimationFrame(() => {
     editContext.updateLayout(editContainer.getBoundingClientRect(), computeSelectionBoundingRect());
 });